 My third novel, The Good in Mister Philips followed in January 2014 which is an erotic novel set to rival Fifty Shades … or so I have been reliably informed … whilst my fourth novel, Nobody Heard Me Cry (a fact-based tale of Manchester’s darker side) was released in December 2015.

-I have now finished my fifth novel, Absolution, which was released on October 24th 2017.
+I have now finished my fifth novel, Absolution, a thriller, which was released on October 24th 2017.

 For the final words of this Bio, I would like to send out my heartfelt thanks to all those wonderful people who have shown their support so far by reading my humble offerings and for taking the time to review them … favourably I might add … and I hope that I can continue being your storyteller for many years to come.